Interactions-Nexus/Nexus-Wiki/mainnet/connect-node-to-interface.md

 nano ~/.Nexus/nexus.conf
 ```

-Arrange the nexus.conf and the interface side by side
+Arrange the nexus.conf and the interface side by side.

 In config file enter a unique apiusername and apipassword and the same will be used in the username and password field in the interface tritium core settings, IP address replace the default 127.0.0.1 with the daemon node IP address.
 Leave the default port and click save settings.